EDWARD JOHN (TIM) SEIBERT, FAIA (1927-2018)

 1960 - The Dickerson House, 5211 Cape Leyte Drive, Sarasota FL.
 The Dickersons were developer Frank Thyne's in-laws.
 Sold to Alfred Schneebeli.
 Sold to James and Karen Noffsinger.
 Sold to John and Jamie Barron, who, in 2003 obtained the original plans from Seibert's archive for a complete restoration.
 Sold in 2017 to Louis Lionni.

-Around 1961 - The T. H. Mitchell House, Sarasota FL.
+1960 - The T. H. Mitchell House, 474 Magellan Drive, Sarasota FL.
 Built by Frank Thyne; interiors by Phil Hall; photos by Joseph Molitor.
 Featured in Architectural Record Houses of 1961.
-Status unknown.
+Sold to the Rubadoux family.
+Sold in 2003.
+Sold in 2013 to architect Sam Holladay.
+Sam Holladay stayed friends with Seibert over the years and before Seibert's passing Seibert sold his practice to Sam and his wife, Pam, an interior designer.

 1962 - The Gulfstream Apartments, 33 South Gulfstream Avenue, Sarasota FL.
 72-unit luxury co-op apartments.
 Morey and Dunham Developers.
 Awarded the "all-electric Medallion" in August 1962.